Britain calls for 800 foreign butchers to avoid pig cull | Headlines

 Britain calls for 800 foreign butchers to avoid pig cull

+Environment Secretary George Eustice said the temporary visas would address the problem which farmers said was putting livelihoods at risk and causing animal welfare issues.
 "What we're going to do is allow butchers in abattoirs and meat processors dealing with pigs, to be able to come in on a temporary basis under the Seasonal Worker scheme for up to six months," Eustice told reporters.
-"That will help us to deal with the backlog of pigs that we currently have on farms to give those meat processors the ability to slaughter more pigs," he said.

 - Country: